scypher6/k-bart-frontend/README.md

 # K-Bart
-K-Bart is an app that allows to barter items.
+An app that for to bartering and trading items.

 ## Technologies
 - JavaScript